muratk5n/thirdwave/en/README.md

 The HDS product suite handles conversion of H2 to LOHC (hydrogenation) and taking H2 out of LOHC (dehydrogenation).
-Storage capacity of the products isn't even listed; IMO storage is theoretically unlimited, anywhere diesel is stored, the organic carrier can be stored.
+Storage capacity of the products isn't even listed; IMO storage is practically unlimited, anywhere diesel is stored, the organic carrier can be stored.
 Conversion rates are reported (2018), 400 m3/h hyd, and 640 liter/h dehyd.